UmmItC/Blog/content/en/blog/Web/Codeberg/how-to-host-static-websites-with-codeberg-pages-and-custom-domain.md

 ## Adding Your Custom Domain

-Now, let's customize your website's domain.
+Now, let's personalize your website's domain name.
+Before proceeding, ensure you've already acquired your domain name through a domain provider like Cloudflare or Namecheap.
+We won't delve into the domain purchase process here, so let's begin the customization.

-### Step 1: Purchase a Domain
+### Step 1: DNS Setting

 To use a custom domain with your Codeberg Pages site, you'll need to purchase a domain from a domain registrar like [Cloudflare](https://www.cloudflare.com/) or [Namecheap](https://www.namecheap.com/).